 Elementor experimental features are a way for Elementor users, if they choose, to test and help shape new features before they are released.
 Future experimental features may include widget enhancements, editor settings and functions, or even WordPress backend functionality.

 - Experience and play with new features in a safe environment

 - Turn features on and off as desired

 - Potentially influence future feature releases by sharing feedback and reporting issues about the experience

-Note: Some experiments are activated by default for NEW sites only.
+Note: Some experimental features are activated by default for NEW sites only.

-- Go to Elementor > Settings > Experiments tab
+- Go to Elementor > Settings > Features tab

 - Select Active from the dropdown of any experiment you wish to use